 Kim Jong Un has not only accomplished North Korea's long-standing goal of developing functional nuclear weapons and the capacity to launch them at the US through their ICBM program, but he has poured millions of dollars into modernizing the country's conventional forces.
 This modernization program includes the construction of entirely new bases, the expansion of existing ones, and there has been a large focus on specialized warfare centers like hovercraft bases and military on urban terrain (MOUT) facilities.
 An important take away in the face of denuclearization talks is that all of this activity has been happening since Kim took power and it continues to this very day.
 This article will examine five examples of this to show that Kim's army is marching right along.

 Click on any image for a larger view.

 Under Kim Jong Un, several changes to the country's air force bases and airports have been observed, and I have tried keeping you up-to-date with these changes (see Rockets and Runways and NK's Air Force).
 However, the changes to the Kyongsong Airbase is one of the most extreme cases of modernization since Wonsan's Kalma Airport was reconstructed at a cost of $200 million.

 Kyongsong in August 2018 before any construction has begun.

 By October 2018, the entire airbase had been razed and new facilities are under construction.

 New Urban Warfare Base

-2017 satellite image of the MOUNT facility's location before its construction.
+2017 satellite image of the MOUT facility's location before its construction.

-The MOUNT facility after its construction.
+The MOUT facility after its construction.
 It has three sets of mock buildings used in training activities.